-In the period 2005-2015, 84 cases of congenital rubella were reported: 76 confirmed and 8 probable cases according to European Commission case definition.
+In the period January 2005 - August 2016, 84 cases of congenital rubella were reported: 76 confirmed and 8 probable cases according to European Commission case definition.

-Furthermore, we received 64 notifications that we could not classify because of lack of information or because these cases were not monitored over time.
+Furthermore, we received 65 notifications that we could not classify because of lack of information or because these cases were not monitored over time.

-In the first months of 2016, no congenital rubella infection was reported.
+In the first eight months of 2016, no probable or confirmed congenital rubella case was reported